 I don’t always write full reviews about the books I’ve read due to lack of time, so if you want to know which books I’m reading and how I feel about them, I suggest you follow my Goodreads page!

-And now it’s time for my February and March TBR.
-Due to not having enough time, I’m planning to read a total of only five books in the upcoming two months.
+And now it’s time for my TBR for the next three months (February, March and April).
+Due to not having enough time, I’m planning to read a total of only six books in the upcoming three months.
 I know that it’s not a lot, but I’m also trying to squeeze in a couple more books I’ll read, but then I’ll just don’t write full reviews about those (again, check my Goodreads to keep up to date with every book I’m reading).

 I’m super excited for every read on this TBR!
 Hopefully I’ll be able to finish them all in time (I’m positive that it’s doable, don’t you agree?).